shigueojp/cdk-amplify-react/README.md

 ### Issues

-1. Removed E2E tests with cypress in codebuild due to lack of perfomance and instability, sometimes work and sometimes doesn`t.
+1. Removed E2E tests with cypress in codebuild due to lack of perfomance and instability.
   1. You still can run `node_modules/.bin/cypress run` in your local.